 Everything Geek Club Books does, even our name, is focused on destigmatizing differences and encouraging pride in our diversity and celebrating our uniqueness.
 Autism need not be feared and the autistic should never feel ashamed of who they are.

-Mighty League Autism Comic Books:
+Mighty League Autism Comic Books for Kids:

 Mighty League, Vol. 1: The Terrible Taunting is the tale of an autistic boy (or girl—because the reader can choose the gender) on their superhero quest to stop bullying on the playground.
 It teaches lessons on autism and Asperger’s Syndrome, being different, friendship, and handling bullying.